-The type of robot used for data collection is a 7-Degree-of-Freedom (DoF) manipulator, with a two-finger gripper and a 2-DoF mobile base.
-The robot is equipped with a custom 6-axis force-torque sensor in the wrist and has a camera in the head, referred to as the first-person camera.
-The robot was teleoperated using controllers from a commercially available virtual reality headset.
-There are two controllers, one for each hand of the demonstrator; the left-hand controller moves the robot's base and the right-hand controller moves the robot's arm.
-Teleoperation control is done by mapping the device controller 3D pose to the robot's gripper in Cartesian space and then performing inverse kinematics to get the robot joint angles.
-When provided, the haptic feedback was sent to the controller held in the right hand.
-High forces felt like a substantial buzzing in the hand.
+We used a 9-degree-of-freedom (DoF) prototype mobile manipulator.
+This robot was equipped with a two-finger gripper, a custom 6-axis force-torque sensor in the wrist, and a camera in the head (referred to as the first-person camera).
+The 2-DoF robot base was fixed during data collection, but it was used for teleoperating the robot to a location close to the door during the experiment (before data collection began).
+The robot was teleoperated using Oculus Quest controllers from the commercially available Oculus Quest virtual reality headset system.
+There were two controllers, one for each hand of the demonstrator; the left-hand controller moved the robot's base and the right-hand controller moved the robot's arm.
+Teleoperation control was done by mapping the controller 3D pose to the robot's gripper in Cartesian space and then performing inverse kinematics to get the robot joint angles.
 In all conditions, the human demonstrators had a direct line of sight with the robot and the door.
-The teleoperation controller has a single linear vibration actuator in each hand controller.
-The haptic feedback was proportional to the readings from the force-torque sensor.
-The robot sent a message to the controller at a rate of 10 Hz.
-For all force-torque sensor values over 2N, the controller buzzed with an amplitude and duration that was linearly proportional to the force magnitude.
-The haptic feedback experience was tested and tuned (by the researchers and a demonstrator who did not participate in the study) prior to being deployed on the device.
-The maximum amplitude was $1.764g$ and the vibrations were at 200 Hz.
+The teleoperation controller had a single linear vibration actuator in each hand controller.